AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/pega-profile.md

 Before you can use this destination to export data out of Adobe Experience Platform and import profiles into Pega [!DNL Pega Customer Decision Hub], make sure you complete the following prerequisites:

-* Configure [!DNL Amazon S3] bucket and the folder path to be used for export and import of data fles.
+* Configure [!DNL Amazon S3] bucket and the folder path to be used for export and import of data files.
 * Configure the [!DNL Amazon S3] access key and [!DNL Amazon S3] secret key: In [!DNL Amazon S3], generate an `access key - secret access key` pair to grant Platform access to your [!DNL Amazon S3] account.
 * To successfully connect and export data to your [!DNL Amazon S3] storage location, create an Identity and Access Management (IAM) user for [!DNL Platform] in [!DNL Amazon S3] and assign permissions such as `s3:DeleteObject`, `s3:GetBucketLocation`, `s3:GetObject`, `s3:ListBucket`, `s3:PutObject`, `s3:ListMultipartUploadParts`
 * Make sure your [!DNL Pega Customer Decision Hub] instance is upgraded to 8.8 version or higher.